Tatis, Myers homer twice, Padres stay alive with 11-9 win - WHIZ News

 St. Louis: RHP Jack Flaherty (4-3, 4.91 ERA regular season) is scheduled to start Game 3 Friday.

 San Diego: Haven’t announced a starter.
-“I got no idea,” manager Jayce Tingler said moments after Game 2 wrapped.
+“I got no idea,” rookie manager Jayce Tingler said moments after Game 2 wrapped.
+The Padres didn’t include injured starters Mike Clevinger and Dinelson Lamet on the wild-card roster.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports